lsrprntr/lsrprntr/README.md

 - I'm Sam!
 I'm a self-taught developer with a unique background in finance and accounting.
 I have always liked solving problems and there's always problems to solve in software.
 - Currently working on the C# .Net Development.
-- Future plans to undertake freeCodeCamp front-end side then back-end.
 - Please take a look at my repositories to see what else I'm up to!

 <table align="left">